Queenstown, Central Otago and the Southern Lakes, New Zealand

 From the Sofitel, Queenstown's shops and restaurants are easily accessible as is Lake Wakatipu.
 The hotel can arrange a multitude of activities including golf, skiing, heliskiing, horse riding, fishing, sea kayaking, scenic heli tours, sailing and quad biking to name a few.

 Sarah Rowan (Staff)

-Set in the very center of town, with ideal access to all that is on offer in Queenstown, this is a brilliant place to base yourself.
+Set in the very centre of town, with ideal access to all that is on offer in Queenstown, this is a brilliant place to base yourself.
 The gorgeous Parisian caf, providing breakfast and lunch in style and the reception, are beautifully designed and very welcoming.
 Although it is a chain hotel, with just 82 rooms it does not lose out on the personal touches.
 The hotel has just gone through a soft refurbishment, so it is up-to-date with amenities such as spa baths, complete with TVs in.
 Rooms are very comfortable and while they may not have as much character as some of the stand alone hotels, they are perfect for a stay in a town where you will be out exploring for so much of your time.
-Suites here are spacious and have a separate living area for those wanting a longer stay in town, or even traveling with a child (they are able to offer roll-away beds).
+Suites here are spacious and have a separate living area for those wanting a longer stay in town, or even travelling with a child (they are able to offer roll-away beds).